julianflood1/Cutthroat-Caverns/README.md

 ## Known Bugs

-_The attack feature only works correctly of there are four attack cards in play._
++ _The attack feature only works correctly if there are four attack cards in play._
-_Clicking on the character's profile picture alerts player to select an counter action card even though the players have not selected an action card._
++ _Clicking on the character's profile picture alerts player to select an counter action card even though the players have not selected an action card._